sterini/ITSoc-DeepSense-6G-Machine-Learning-Challenge/README.md

 - Note!
 You should install **PYTORCH** on your own.
 Visit this link: https://pytorch.org/get-started/locally/

+- Note!
+You should install git lfs https://git-lfs.com/

 - run a code using
    1. If you want to share results via email.
-First and foremost, learn how to generate a Gmail account password in section **Possible Errors**
+First and foremost, learn how to generate a Gmail account password in the section **Possible Errors**
-   2. e.g: `run_main.sh`
-   3. e.g: `python main.py --TASK task1 --GPS True --CAMERAS False --RADAR False --SHARE True --num_epochs 5`
+   2. e.g: `python main.py --TASK task1 --GPS True --CAMERAS False --RADAR False --SHARE True --num_epochs 5`
-   4. e.g: `python main.py --TASK task2 --GPS True --CAMERAS False --RADAR False --SHARE False --num_epochs 2 --f task2.html`
+   3. e.g: `make -f MakeFile TASK=task1 f=mytest.html GPS=False CAMERAS=True RADAR=False SHARE=False USE_PRESET=False lr=0.001 nu
+m_epochs=2 patience=15 reduction=8 expansion=20 batch_size=200 accumulation_steps=20`

-- For option number iii.
+- For option number ii.
 You will train a model exclusively using GPS data and receive the performance metrics via email.
 Follow the steps prompted by the program, including filling in your email address and other required information.
+- For option number iii.
+You will train a model exclusively using Images.
+Model Performance will be recorded, and the model itself will be saved.
+In addition, MakeFile will push Results and models to github repo.

 - Other available arguments:
 ```